ssfsx17/ffpnp/Jobs/Dragoon.md

 1. Restore all HP
 2. Restore all MP
 3. Restore all HP and MP.
 4. Reduce HP to 1.
+Acts as a magic attack.
 5. Reduce MP to 1.
+Acts as a magic attack.
 6. Reduce HP and MP to 1.
+Acts as a magic attack at -50 Magic Accuracy.

 Thunder Breath (5 AP) (multi) - Vitality * Level * 0.5 magical lightning damage.